AgileIS/AgileTaskBoard/docs/TeamsApp.md

   | AllSites.Manage         | Read and write items and lists in all site collections |
   | Sites.Search.All        | Run search queries as a user                           |
   | TermStore.ReadWrite.All | Read and write managed metadata                        |

+## Need Help?

+If you are facing any issue with Agile Task Board, please bekind and leave us a short information at [GitHub Issues](https://github.com/AgileIS/AgileTaskBoard/issues).
+Besides technical problems we would also like to hear your thoughts and ideas for further enhancements.